Interproximal reduction

-Interproximal reduction (IPR) (also called interproximal enamel reduction (IER) / slendering, air rotor stripping (ARS) or reproximation) is the practice of mechanically removing enamel from between the teeth to achieve orthodontic ends, such as to correct crowding, or reshape the contact area between neighboring teeth.
+Interproximal reduction (IPR, also called interproximal enamel reduction (IER), slendering, air rotor stripping (ARS) or reproximation) is the practice of mechanically removing enamel from between the teeth to achieve orthodontic ends, such as to correct crowding, or reshape the contact area between neighboring teeth.
 After reducing the enamel, the procedure should also involve anatomic re-contouring and the protection of interproximal enamel surfaces.

 History

 In 1944, Murray L. Ballard was the first to advocate for the stripping of the lower anterior teeth due to crowding in a paper published in The Angle Orthodontist.
-Other authors, also advocated about slenderizing the teeth for next 40 years but it was not until 1980s when John J. Sheridan's Air Rotor Stripping technique for Interproximal Reduction captured society wide interest.
-He published two papers in the Journal of Clinical Orthodontics in which he explained his ARS technique.
-He stated that the procedure of IPR can be used as an alternative to procedures of extraction or expansion of teeth during orthodontic treatment.
+Other authors also advocated about slenderizing the teeth for next 40 years but it was not until the 1980s when John J. Sheridan's Air Rotor Stripping (ARS) technique for interproximal reduction captured significant interest.
+He published two papers in the Journal of Clinical Orthodontics in which he explained his technique.
+He stated that the IPR procedure could be used as an alternative to procedures of extraction or expansion of teeth during orthodontic treatment.
 In 2004, Zachrisson stated that IPR can be used to improve the esthetics of anterior teeth.
-When a crowded arch is aligned, "Black Triangles" form which can be removed with IPR of the anterior teeth.
+When a crowded arch is aligned, "black triangles" form which can be removed with IPR of the anterior teeth.

 Some evidence suggests that modern diets of soft and processed foods have resulted in a significant decrease in natural interproximal wear, making dental crowding more prevalent in modern populations.

 Application

 IPR is an irreversible procedure and can be an alternative to dental extraction.
-Indications for the procedure include mild to moderate crowding (4 - 8mm), black triangles in anterior teeth, enhancing retention and stability after orthodontic treatment, and correction of the Curve of Spee.
+Indications for the procedure include mild to moderate crowding (4–8mm), black triangles in anterior teeth, enhancing retention and stability after orthodontic treatment, and correction of the Curve of Spee.
 IPR is contraindicated for patients with a high risk for caries, poor oral hygiene, active periodontal diseases, multiple restorations, greater than 8mm of crowding per arch, hypersensitivity to cold, and large pulp chambers.

 Amount

 About 50% of proximal enamel can be stripped without causing any dental or periodontal problems.
 According to Sheridan, 2.5mm of space from IPR of five anterior contacts and 6.4mm of space from IPR from eight posterior contacts can be obtained.
-It was recommended that no more than 0.5mm - 0.75mm should be removed from each proximal side of the anterior teeth.
+Due to individual anatomical variations and as a general recommendation, reduction for incisors should be limited to a maximum of 0.2mm per proximal surface or 0.4mm per tooth and measurements should be taken prior to substantial IPR.